Skip to main content

 Affinity and Tolerations (optional)

-affinity and tolerations can be used to control which nodes the parser is executed on.
-The values should be set via Helm values (during install) or by specifying affinity and/or tolerations in the Scan specification.
+affinity and tolerations can be used to control which nodes the parser is executed on with more advanced rules than nodeSelector.
+These values are typically set via Helm values during installation.

 Resources (Optional)

-resources lets you overwrite the resource limits and requests for the parser container.
-See https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+resources lets you override the resource limits and requests for the parser container.
+See the Kubernetes documentation for more details.

 resources: